-In order to be eligible to participate in MFP, an individual must have resided in a habilitation center or nursing facility for at least 90 days of non-Medicare funded rehabilitation; received MO HealthNet benefits in the care facility for one day; and transition to a home that is leased or owned by the participant or participant's family or move to residential housing with no more than four individuals living in the house.
-From July 2016 to December 2016, a total of 312 persons were assessed to determine eligibility for participation in MFP.
-Again, for the period covered in this report, 133 persons who were identified as being eligible for MFP transitioned into the community.
+To be eligible to participate in MFP, an individual must have resided in a habilitation center or nursing facility for at least 90 days of non-Medicare funded rehabilitation and have received MO HealthNet benefits in the care facility for one day.
+They must be willing to transition to a home that is leased or owned by the participant or participant's family or move to residential housing with no more than four individuals living in the house.
+From July to December 2017, a total of 324 persons were assessed to determine eligibility for participation in MFP.
+Again, for the period covered in this report, 102 persons who were identified as being eligible for MFP transitioned back into the community using this program.